 Our tax compliance supports OMV Petrom Group’s business and reflects our commercial and economic activity.
 OMV Petrom Group does not engage in aggressive tax planning which consists of artificial structures put in place merely to save taxes or of transactions lacking economic substance aimed at obtaining undue tax advantages.
 We comply with applicable tax laws and seek to limit the risk of uncertainty or disputes.
 We perform transactions between OMV Group companies on an arm’s-length basis and in accordance with current applicable OECD principles.

-OMV Petrom Group companies are established in suitable jurisdictions, giving consideration to our business activities and the prevailing regulatory environment available.
+OMV Petrom Group companies are established in suitable jurisdictions, considering our business activities and the prevailing regulatory environment available.
 OMV Petrom Group does not establish its subsidiaries in countries that do not follow international standards of transparency and exchange of information on tax matters, unless justified by operational requirements in line with OMV Petrom Group’s business ethics principles and our Code of Conduct.

-Since 2016, OMV Petrom has been providing mandatory disclosures under the Payment to Government Directive (according to Chapter 8 of the Annex 1 of Ministry of Finance Order 2844/2016, transposing Chapter 10 of the Accounting Directive (2013/34/EU) of the European Parliament and of the Council) and publishes its payments made to governments in connection with exploration and extraction activities, such as taxes, royalties or license fees, rental fees, entry fees and other considerations for licenses and/or concessions, in the consolidated financial statements.
-(For more details, see the Consolidated Report on the Payments to Governments in the Annual Report 2020 pg.
-165).
+Since 2016, OMV Petrom has provided mandatory disclosures under the Payment to Government Directive (according to Chapter 8 of the Annex 1 of Ministry of Finance Order 2844/2016, transposing Chapter 10 of the Accounting Directive 2013/34/EU of the European Parliament and of the Council) and has published its payments made to governments in connection with exploration and extraction activities, such as taxes, royalties or license fees, rental fees, entry fees and other considerations for licenses and/or concessions, in the consolidated financial statements.
+For more details, see the Consolidated Report on the Payments to Governments on our website.

 OMV AG files a Country-by-Country Report (CbCR) with Austrian tax authorities for OMV Group which is part of the OECD’s Base Erosion and Profit Shifting (BEPS) Action Plan 13.
 In compliance with fiscal tax legislation in place, members of the OMV Petrom Group, acting as constituent entities of OMV Group, notify national authorities, where required, about the submission of the CbCR in Austria.
 The CbCR is an annual tax return that breaks down key elements of the financial statements by tax jurisdiction.